eMahtab/mastering-kafka/kafka-basics/producer-message-acknowledgement.md

 When acks=all, producers consider messages as "written successfully" when the message is accepted by all in-sync replicas (ISR).

 !["acks all"](images/acks/acks-all.jpg)

+> Popular Configuration
+>  acks=all and min.insync.replicas=2 is the most popular option for data durability and availability and allows you to withstand at most the loss of one Kafka broker